-40 Years Ago: Kiss Play Their First Show Without Makeup
+40 Years Ago: Kiss Plays Their First Show Without Makeup

-On Oct.
-11, 1983, Kiss performed the first-ever show without their trademark facepaint.
-The change helped revitalize the band's sagging commercial fortunes, but also marked the beginning of an extended "troubling time" for founding member Gene Simmons.
+Kiss performed their first show without their trademark face paint on Oct.
+11, 1983.
+The change helped revitalize the band's sagging commercial fortunes, but it also marked the beginning of an extended "troubling time" for Gene Simmons.

 This inaugural live unmasked appearance – in the unlikely and remote setting of Lisbon, Portugal – came just three weeks after Kiss, long famous for hiding their identities in public and onstage behind elaborate costumes and makeup, first revealed their real faces on national television during a special MTV appearance.

-Of course, by this point, only two of the group's original members were around for the unveiling, with founding drummer Peter Criss having departed in 1980 and guitarist Ace Frehley following him out the door in 1982.
-The former “hottest band in the land" had also fallen far from the height of their massive '70s commercial fortunes.
-This was partially because of the lineup changes and most certainly also because they spent the early '80s dabbling in disco-influenced rock or making a much-derided concept album.
+By this point, only two of the group's original members were around for the unveiling, with founding drummer Peter Criss departed in 1980 and guitarist Ace Frehley following him out the door in 1982.
+The "hottest band in the land" had also fallen from the height of its massive '70s popularity.
+This was partially because of the lineup changes, and also because they spent the early '80s dabbling in disco-influenced rock or making a much-derided concept album.

-The change (and the often-underrated music they made during this time) helped Kiss regain some, but certainly not all, of the popularity they had lost during their last few years.
-However, it also signified yet another shift in the already fractured band's power dynamic, with Simmons finding himself uncomfortable in his new non-Demon persona.
+The change helped Kiss regain some, but certainly not all, of the popularity they had lost during the past few years.
+But it also signified another shift in the already fractured band's power dynamic, with Simmons finding himself uncomfortable in his new non-Demon persona.

 This dilemma can be seen in footage of the band's first non-makeup show.
-Stanley doesn't seem to have lost a step in terms of fulfilling his sex symbol/frontman duties, while Simmons' outfit and monster-stomping routine seems a little bit more awkward without the greasepaint.
+Stanley doesn't seem to have lost a step in terms of fulfilling his sex symbol/frontman duties, while Simmons' outfit and monster-stomping routine seem a bit more awkward without the face paint.

-"For those couple of years it became his (Stanley's) band," Simmons continues.
-“Paul was always the guy who spoke in the interviews.
+"For those couple of years it became his [Stanley's] band," Simmons continued.
+"Paul was always the guy who spoke in the interviews.
 When you saw photos of Kiss, they tended more and more to be photos of Paul."
-As Simmons jokes himself, things would get worse, not better, in later years, clothing-wise: "My reaction was to try to muscle my way back into the spotlight by buying some truly outlandish androgynous clothing… it just made me look like a football player in a tutu."
+As Simmons jokes himself, things would get worse, not better, in later years, clothing-wise: "My reaction was to try to muscle my way back into the spotlight by buying some truly outlandish androgynous clothing. ...
+It just made me look like a football player in a tutu."

 Still, somehow Stanley and Simmons managed to keep the good ship Kiss afloat.
-The band would continue to perform au natural for the next 13 years.
-They released seven albums during this time, several of which went platinum and spawned hit singles such as ‘Heaven's on Fire’ and ‘Forever.’
+The band would continue to perform without face paint for the next 13 years.
+They released seven albums during this time, several of which went platinum and spawned hit singles such as "Heaven's on Fire" and "Forever."

-Guitarist Vincent, who had taken over for Frehley only a year earlier, would soon depart the band, being replaced even more briefly by Mark St. John and more permanently by Bruce Kulick.
-The band's universally beloved second drummer, Eric Carr, would remain in the lineup until his death in 1991.
+Vincent, who had taken over for Frehley only a year earlier, would soon be replaced even more briefly by Mark St. John and more permanently by Bruce Kulick.
+Eric Carr, the band's universally beloved second drummer, would remain in the lineup until his death in 1991.

-In 1996, the group once again donned the makeup – and welcomed back Frehley and Criss – for a hugely successful world tour.
+In 1996, Kiss once again donned the makeup – and welcomed back Frehley and Criss – for a hugely successful world tour.
 The pair would depart again a few years later.
-Simmons and Stanley made the controversial decision to hire new members (guitarist Tommy Thayer and drummer Eric Singer, who also played on the last two "unmasked" Kiss albums) to wear the iconic cat and spaceman facepaint.
-The group spent the summer of 2012 touring with Motley Crue and released their 20th studio album, ‘Monster‘ on Oct.
-9, 2012.
+Simmons and Stanley made the controversial decision to hire new members (guitarist Tommy Thayer and drummer Eric Singer, who also played on the last two "unmasked" Kiss albums) to wear the cat and spaceman face paint.
+Kiss released their 20th studio album, Monster in 2012.